Sachinkale11/Full-Stack-Chat-App/README.md

 - ✍️ **Typing indicators**

 ## 💡 Author
--Made with ❤️ by Your Name
+-Made with ❤️ by Sachin Kale